Below is but a very brief outline of what I have come to believe and what I reject. Using the language I have come across.

 I’m also more recently line the ideas of Pragmatism as a philosophical enterprise.
 I’m a Fallibilist, as well as an Anti-foundationalist.
 In that I reject the ideas that our concepts have an ultimate certain basis, instead all our ideas are renewable.
 Everything is a work in progress, even our ideas.
 Think of it as epistemological recycling.

 I reject the notion of ultimate truth and ideology.
 Such practices tend to lead to Fanaticism and extremism.
+I see such ideas a truth and ultiamte reality as a waste of effort and unanswerable, so I tend towards Quietism in thinking.

 I’m both something of a Romantic/Idealist but I can see its flaws, so I try to be a Realist to counter it.
 My head may be up in the clouds, but I still have my feet upon the ground.